mattoslmp/poultry-metabarcode-pipeline/README.md

 ## Notes for the reviewer response

 The manuscript reports **358,104 fragments** as the initial sequencing output.
-The reviewer table reports the reads retained after the documented filtering, denoising and chimera-removal steps.
+The table reports the reads retained after the documented filtering, denoising and chimera-removal steps.
 These are different stages of the same sequencing workflow and should not be interpreted as the same count.

-The final reviewer table provides exactly the additional information requested by the reviewer: per-sample read counts after processing, number of ASVs per sample, and the rarefaction depth/retention information used to justify the alpha-diversity analysis.

 ## Associated manuscript